-Sub-optimal glute activation is one of the most common faults I see in athletes.
+Sub-optimal glute strength is one of the most common faults I see in athletes.
 This can lead to a host of injuries as well as decreased performance.

 View this post on Instagram

-If your glute activation / strength is sub-optimal, here are the best glute exercises I find work for my athletes.
-These can be used as part of a program designed to build up glute strength or as a warm up drill to get the glutes ready to work.
+If your glute strength is sub-optimal, here are the best glute exercises I find work for my athletes.
+These can be used as part of a program designed to build up strength or as a warm-up drill to get the glutes ready to work.

 Glute Bridge Variation

-This simple variation on your standard glute bridge takes it to the next level.
+This simple variation on your standard bridge takes it to the next level.
 Emphasize a glute squeeze & pause before each repetition and progress to performing with a band across your hips or other resistance.

 Side Plank with Hip Abduction

-I’ve written about this exercise previously….this exercise will like your butt on fire.
 Take your standard side plank and raise/lower the top leg repeatedly.
 Research on this exercise has shown HUGE gluteus medius and gluteus Maximus muscle activation.